-What we really need to pay attention to is that, in the New Testament, whenever Jesus, His disciples, or the apostles, used the single word "heaven", it always referred to the understanding of heaven prevalent at the time...
-That is either the sky, outer space, or the "third heaven" where God dwells.
-For example...
+Whenever Jesus, His disciples, or the apostles, used the single word "heaven", it always referred to the understanding of heaven prevalent at the time - that is either the sky, outer space, or the "third heaven" where God dwells.
+For example,

-A. A world of difference, because "heaven" and the coming kingdom are not the same place.
-They are different both in location and nature.
-Had Jesus simply used the word "heaven", His listeners might have assumed He was talking about the third heaven, where God dwells.
-He made it very clear that He was talking about a "kingdom", a word which would have struck a chord with the Jews, everyone of whom was expecting the earthly kingdom of David to be restored to Israel.
+A. A world of difference, because if Jesus had simply used the word "heaven", His listeners might have assumed He was talking about the third heaven, where God dwells.
+However, He made it very clear that He was talking about a "kingdom" - which would have struck a chord with the Jews, every last one of whom was expecting the earthly kingdom of David to be restored to Israel.

 Summary and Conclusion

-Jesus' core message was the good news of the kingdom of God, and men should repent and believe.
-However, whenever He referred to this coming kingdom, He never used the single word "heaven", but either of the two synonymous phrases... "kingdom of Heaven" or "kingdom of God", thus distinguishing God's coming kingdom from "heaven" which could have meant the sky, deep space, or the present dwelling place of God.
+Jesus' core message was the good news of the kingdom of God and men should repent and believe.
+However, whenever He referred to this coming kingdom He used either of the two synonymous phrases... "kingdom of Heaven" or "kingdom of God", never the single word "heaven".
+This distinguished God's coming kingdom from "heaven" which in the day meant the sky, deep space, or the present dwelling place of God.

 In spite of the fact that Jesus' language was so very specific, the church has failed to differentiate between the present abode of God, and His coming kingdom.
-This has led to the totally erroneous idea that heaven is this ethereal place that God now dwells in, and which we go up to, and live in... for all eternity.
+This has led to the totally erroneous idea that the heaven we will spend eternity in is this intangible place that God now dwells in.

 Nothing could be further from the truth.

-Although the exact phrase "kingdom of God" does not exist in the Old Testament, there were many, many prophecies made about the coming kingdom, and it is to them that we need to turn in order to answer the question of where heaven will be located and what it will be like.
-Those men of God from centuries past provided some tremendous detail.
+Although the exact phrase "kingdom of God" does not exist in the Old Testament, there were many, many prophecies made about the coming kingdom, and it is to them that we need to turn in order to answer the question of where God's coming kingdom will be located and what it will be like.
+Those men of God from centuries past provided a fair bit of detail.

 The "Kingdom of God" and The "Kingdom of Heaven" Are The Same Place

-There are those that believe that "kingdom of God" and the term "kingdom of Heaven" refer to different things, or time periods.
+There are those that believe that "kingdom of God" and the term "kingdom of Heaven" refer to different things.
 That this is not true is readily seen from the fact that the words are used interchangeably in parallel accounts.
 For example...

+b.)
 And they will come from east and west and from north and south, and will recline at the table in the kingdom of God.
-[Luke 13:29 NASB]
+(Luke 13:29 NASB)

+a.)
 Repent, for the kingdom of heaven is at hand."
-[Matthew 3:2 NASB]
+(Matthew 3:2 NASB)

-and saying, "The time is fulfilled, and the kingdom of God is at hand; repent and believe in the gospel."
-[Mark 1:15 NASB]
+b.) and saying, "The time is fulfilled, and the kingdom of God is at hand; repent and believe in the gospel."
+(Mark 1:15 NASB)

+a.)
 He spoke another parable to them, "The kingdom of heaven is like leaven, which a woman took and hid in three pecks of flour until it was all leavened."
-[Matthew 13:33 NASB]
+(Matthew 13:33 NASB)

-It is true that Matthew uses the term "kingdom of heaven" far more often that he does "kingdom of God" (the ratio being, I believe, about 32 to 4), but that does not mean that the terms mean different things.
-Because the Jews held the name of God in the highest respect Matthew, whose Gospel was directed at the Jews, would have refrained from using the word "God" too often.
-In fact he only used "kingdom of God" when warning or rebuking his fellow Jews.
-[PLACE IN TEXT]
+It is true that Matthew used the term "kingdom of heaven" far more often that he did "kingdom of God", but that does not mean that the terms meant different things.
+Because the Jews held the name of God in the highest respect Matthew, whose Gospel was directed at the Jews, would have refrained from using the word "God" too often probably to try and avoid unnecessarily offending their sensibilities.

 Olam Ha-Ba: The Afterlife. http://www.jewfaq.org/olamhaba.htm